How do you keep relationships open in your family? We set out in the sixth of twelve steps in the forgiveness of Monbourquette.

 Even when the injustice or blame from outside disappear, the self-accusations continue to grind.

-In fact, every person, to a greater or lesser extent, carries with him his package of self-accusations, behind which often the voices of the father, mother, teachers or other educators are hidden.
+In fact, every person carries with him his package of self-accusations to a greater or lesser extent.
+Often, the voices of the father, mother, teachers or other educators are hidden behind these.

-How strong the impact of these negative messages remains depends on many things: your sensitivity, the safety and warmth of your home environment, and so on.
+The impact of these negative messages is strong and depends on many things.
+It depends on your sensitivity, the safety and warmth of your home environment, and so on.

 Yet, everyone recognizes that there are two parts of ourselves that are diametrically opposed to each other.
 One part behaves like a tyrant: demanding.
 It is never enough.
-You are not fast enough, not good enough, not beautiful enough, not slim enough, not strong enough, not understanding enough, not careful enough, not faithful enough….
+You are not fast enough.
+You are not good enough.
+You are not beautiful enough.
+You are not slim enough.
+You are not strong enough.
+You are not understanding enough.
+You are not careful enough.
+You are not faithful enough….
 This part tries to give you a bad conscience by blaming yourself.

 The other part behaves like a victim.
 It undergoes the accusations and experiences the decline in self-esteem.
 You may try to defend yourself weakly, but it won’t help.